 3. Invest 50% in each of stocks (an S&P 500 ETF) and bonds (the Fidelity A form of debt issued by government entities and corporations. index).

-Under all three strategies, I assumed the Chris would re-invest all interest, dividends and capital gains, after tax, and would not withdraw it except to make his mortgage payments.
+Under all three strategies, I assumed the Chris would re-invest all A charge for borrowing money, most often based on a percentage of the amount owed., dividends and capital gains, after tax, and would not withdraw it except to make his mortgage payments.

 In my analysis, I calculated Chris’s financial position as if stocks and bonds had the monthly returns observed historically for the 10-year periods starting on the first of each month from January, 1980 through October, 2008 (10 years before my time series ended).
 There are 345 overlapping 10-year periods.
 For the 26-year time frame, there are only 153 overlapping periods covered by the Fidelity A form of debt issued by government entities and corporations. index data.
 I therefore looked at only the S&P 500 investment option when doing the calculations of Chris’s financial position in 2045.